Being stationed in Germany for six years gave me a deep appreciation for two things: beer and bratwurst (sausages) of all kinds.

 Remove the casing from each of the bratwurst and discard.

 In a cast-iron skillet, or other heavy nonstick skillet, brown the brats over medium-high heat and cook for 5 to 6 minutes, until the meat is cooked through and developing some caramelized spots.
 Break up the sausages with a wooden spoon or a potato masher as you cook—aim for bite-sized pieces the size of raisins, which are perfect for scooping with chips.

 Use a slotted spoon to transfer the browned sausage to your slow cooker.
 Leave the fat behind in the pan; you will use it for the next step.

-3 Cook the onions and garlic: Add the onions and garlic to the hot pan and for 3 to 4 minutes, or until the vegetables look translucent and glossy.
+Add the minced onion and garlic to the hot pan and for 3 to 4 minutes, or until the vegetables look translucent and glossy.

-4 Add the beer: Lower the heat to medium-low, and carefully pour the beer into the pan.
+Lower the heat to medium-low, and carefully pour the beer into the pan.
 The beer will steam and fizz, so be careful.
 Using a wooden spoon, scrape up any browned bits of food that are stuck to the bottom of the pan.
 This deglazing of the pan is important as it adds tons of flavor to the finished dip.

 Bring the liquid to a boil and let it bubble for about 2 to 3 minutes, until slightly reduced.
 (This also cooks off the alcohol.)

-While the beer is cooking, whisk together the cornstarch, whole milk, Dijon mustard, salt, white pepper, cayenne pepper, and the ground nutmeg in a mixing bowl to form a smooth mixture.
+While the beer is cooking, whisk together the cornstarch, whole milk, Dijon mustard, salt, white pepper (if using), cayenne pepper, and the ground nutmeg in a mixing bowl to form a smooth mixture.